kdcio/abu/README.md

 ![Models](docs/img/models.png)

-AbuCMS is an easy to use content manager making them availble via API.
+AbuCMS is an easy to use content manager making them available via API.

 - Bring your data anywhere - Central location for all your content.
 Accessible to anywhere via REST API.
 - Zero-cost - As long you are within the AWS free-tier limit, you'll be paying $0 forever.
 Even if you go above the free-tier, cost will be minimal and it will be a pay-per-use model.